Engineering-Research-and-Development/iotagent-opcua/README.md

 ### npm

-Before launching the Agent you must install Orion Context Broker and a OPC UA Server.
+Before launching the Agent you must install Orion Context Broker (Be aware to choose the correct version, please use _orion_ if it's needed to test the Agent with NGSIv2 otherwise use _orion-ld_ in case of NGSI-ld test.) and a OPC UA Server.
 After that you must tell the Agent how to interact with these components by using config.properties file.
 Once configuration is complete you can execute these commands to run the Agent.

 ```console
 $ npm install